-With autumn well upon us and the clocks going back this weekend, outdoor activities such as camping, day hikes that stretch into the evening, even walking the dog after work means that it is very likely that you will arrive back in the dark.
+With autumn upon us and the clocks going back this weekend, outdoor activities like camping, day hikes that stretch into the evening, and even walking the dog after work often mean you'll be returning in the dark.

 Head-torch Beam Type